10 Secrets of Old

 Edward pulled out a yellowed piece of paper with neat handwriting.

 "This is our family’s Rule of Thirds," he said.
-"Every dollar of income is
+"Every dollar of income is divided into three parts:

 • One-third for essentials: Housing, food, and necessary expenses.